 Phi Phi Don is bustling by island standards.
 Narrow walkways are lined with shops, restaurants and tour operators mostly providing dive and snorkeling tours.
 Boats dock right in the thick of the commercial area of the island, but walk for five minutes or so to the other side and a beautiful white sand beach awaits.
 With warm water in every shade of blue, even if you’re not the swimming type, you’ll find it hard not to make a splash.

 After about an hour, we were back on the boat and headed to our first snorkeling stop, Viking Cave off Phi Phi Leh.
 Thailand is a divers’ paradise, but the snorkeling does not disappoint.
 Amid the colorful fish and sea urchins, I caught a glimpse of a seahorse, a first in all my years of diving and snorkeling.
+If your family can handle more extensive diving, you may even catch a glimpse of elusive whale sharks while in Thailand.

 I found Hong Island, not as well-known as many of Southern Thailand’s other popular isles, thanks to numerous recommendations from the staff at Phulay Bay, A Ritz-Carlton Reserve.
 The property offers complimentary daily shuttles for guests, using traditional Thai long-tail boats.
-The cruise takes 15 to 20 minutes and passes too many islands to count.
+The boat ride takes 15 to 20 minutes and passes too many islands to count.

 A short nature walk through what feels like a jungle offers a nice break from the sand.
 Going early is the key.
 We were settled into our spot on the beach by 10a, but when we were packing up to leave after lunch, the crowds were coming in fast.